AbhiAnantapalli215/Resume/README.md

 5. Use the extension to sync your latest resume in a click!

 ## 🛠 Setup Instructions
-For full setup (backend deployment, GitHub configuration, environment variables), refer to the Setup Guide (`setup.html`).
+For full setup (backend deployment, GitHub configuration, environment variables), refer to the [Setup Guide](https://abhianantapalli215.github.io/Resume/setup.html)

 Made with 💻 by a developer who was tired of manually updating resumes.